ravpacheco/check-name/README.md

 Result: 😔👎
 ```

-This API was built in order to verify if there are correct Brazillian first names in a string.
+This API was built in order to verify if there are correct first names in a string.

 # How to use